Improbable Piloting Skills

 - As mentioned above, such things do happen in reality, though they are not usually by choice.

 - One such case was Aloha Airlines Flight 243.
 Pilots Robert Schornstheimer and Madeline "Mimi" Tompkins suddenly became test pilots when the roof of their 737 blew off, throwing off the aerodynamics of the plane.
 They now had to fly to an airport and land a plane that seemed on the verge of snapping in half.
 They managed to get the thing down, and the only fatality was a flight attendant who was blown out when the roof first came off.

 - Another incident was Air Canada Flight 143, a.k.a., "The Gimli Glider."
-This plane ran out of fuel over central Canada and had to be glided into land.
+Due to Unit Confusion with the refuelling, this plane ran out of fuel over central Canada and had to be glided into land.
 They couldn't reach the main airport, so they diverted to a former air base, but as they approached they realized they were too high and fast.
 In order to quickly lose speed, the pilot, Bob Pearson, turned the plane sideways and used the fuselage itself as a giant airbrake.

 - This is more improbable than it seems at first glance.
 Most commercial airline pilots would not know how to perform a forward slip.
 It just so happens that, prior to becoming an airline pilot, Bob Pearson was a glider pilot with a great deal of experience.
 The passengers were *really* lucky.
 If anyone else had been at the controls they would've crashed.

 - The most well-known, of course, is Chesley B. "Sully" Sullenberger, the pilot of US Airways Flight 1549.
 After losing both engines he pulled off one of the few water landings to not kill anyone.